BLiTz3R/tictactoe/README.md

 ## TicTacToe Game

 The popular TicTacToe game, made with ReactJS.
 It is based on the offical ReactJS tutorial.
-I have edited/perfected it myself and added some nice new features, offered in the end as extra challenges in the tutorial.
+I have edited/perfected it myself and added some nice new features.

 Namely, I have improved the UI a bit.
 It is a much more pleasant user experience now.
 I have also made the last move show as bold/larger.
 Game shows "DRAW!" when there is no winner, and it highlights the winning squares when there is a winner.